MeesEgberts/next-forms/packages/next-server-actions/README.md

 ## 💡 Inspiration

-Built out of real-world pain points when working with Next.js forms, server actions, and session handling. `next-forms` aims to reduce boilerplate and make developer experience delightful again.
+Built out of real-world pain points when working with Next.js forms, server actions, and session handling. `next-server-actions` aims to reduce boilerplate and make developer experience delightful again.

 ---